hamzahik/wakanda-paas-doc/Application_dashboard.rst

 Add metrics
 ===========

-You can add new metrics to a graph simply by clicking on the add button ``+`` , selecting the metric you want from the list and then click on add to graph button
+You can add new metrics to a graph simply by clicking on the add button ``+`` , selecting the metric you want from the list and then clicking on ``add to graph`` button

 .. image:: images/9_add_metrics.png
 	:align: center